Macrometacorp/docs/docs/cep/reference/functions/adhoc/adhoc.md

 ---
-title: Adhoc Query
+title: Ad Hoc Queries
 ---

-Adhoc queries provide a way of performing ad-hoc operations on tables (stores), named-windows, and named-aggregations.
-We can send adhoc queries and fetch data from Stores and named windows.
+Ad hoc queries provide a way of performing ad-hoc operations on tables (stores), named windows, and named aggregations.
+We can send ad hoc queries and fetch data from stores and named windows.

 ## Syntax

-Adhoc Query uses the following syntax:
+Ad hoc queries use the following syntax:

 ```js
 	select * from SampleAdhocQueryInputTableOneMinTimeWindow;